greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_python.html.md

 Greenplum Database provides a collection of data science-related Python modules that you can use to easily develop PL/Python functions in Greenplum.
 The modules are provided as two `.gppkg` format files that can be installed into a Greenplum cluster using the `gppkg` utility, with one package supporting development with Python 2.7 and the other supporting development with Python 3.9.
 See [Python Data Science Module Packages](/oss/install_guide/install_python_dsmod.html) for installation instructions and descriptions of the provided modules.

-To develop with modules that are not part of th Python Data Science Module packages, you can use Greenplum utilities such as `gpssh` and `gpscp` to run commands or copy files to all hosts in the Greenplum cluster.
+To develop with modules that are not part of th Python Data Science Module packages, you can use Greenplum utilities such as `gpssh` and `gpsync` to run commands or copy files to all hosts in the Greenplum cluster.
 These sections describe how to use those utilities to install and use additional Python modules:

 -   [Verifying the Python Environment](#about_python_env)
 -   [Installing Python pip](#topic_yx3_yjq_rt)